zzzprojects/html-agility-pack/docs/pages/api/manipulation/remove-child.md

 ### Examples

-The following example remove the first child Node and also its grandchildren nodes.
+The following example remove the child node but will keep grand child node.

 {% highlight csharp %}